featurevisor/featurevisor/docs/scopes.md

 $ tree dist
 .
 ├── production
+│   ├── datafile-scope-browsers.json
 │   ├── datafile-tag-web.json
-│   ├── datafile-tag-web-scope-browsers.json
 │   ├── datafile-tag-ios.json
 │   └── datafile-tag-android.json
 └── staging
+    ├── datafile-scope-browsers.json
     ├── datafile-tag-web.json
-    ├── datafile-tag-web-scope-browsers.json
     ├── datafile-tag-ios.json
     └── datafile-tag-android.json

 2 directories, 8 files
 ```

-Notice that we have a new `datafile-tag-web-scope-browsers.json` file above.
+Notice that we have a new `datafile-scope-browsers.json` file above.

-This file is a more tailored and optimized version of `datafile-tag-web.json`, containing rules and conditions that are needed only for web alone.
+This file is a more tailored and optimized version of `datafile-tag-web.json`, containing rules and conditions that are needed only for web alone where context is always known to contain `{ platform: "web" }`.

 ### Consume scoped datafile